ali96343/unbundler/README.md

 this is very experimental code, it works for me

 -----------------------------------------------------
-of course unbundler cannot take into account all the mistakes made by the authors of nodejs applications when setting up the project
+of course the script cannot take into account all the mistakes made by the authors of nodejs applications when setting up their project